-Bossip Be Trippin: Our Crazy, Delicious & Hilariously Ridiculous Essence Fest Adventure
+Bossip Be Trippin’: Our Crazy, Delicious & Hilariously Ridiculous Essence Fest Adventure

 Before I tell you everything about my White Diamonds-splashed Essence Fest adventure in the auntie-flooded streets of NOLA, I’d like to introduce myself and our new Bossip Be Trippin series where we give you an exclusive glimpse into our wanderlusty travels to events around the world.

-I’m Alejandro Ford, Associate Editor at Bossip, diabolical supervillain, elderly millennial, and seasoned auntie whisperer who enjoys mall chinese food, dollar movie dates and Matlock (but only when I’m cuddling with a dimply booty auntie in her favorite muumuu).
+I’m Alejandro, Associate Editor at Bossip (and seasoned auntie whisperer) who enjoys mall Chinese food, shopping at Publix and Matlock (but only when I’m cuddling with a dimply booty auntie in her favorite muumuu).

-I admit I need adult supervision at all times but that didn’t stop my trip to the beautifully rustic city of New Orleans–a city I would kiss in the mouf if I could–that smelled like dusty butterscotches at the bottom of Michael Kors purses the entire weekend.
+I admit I need adult supervision at all times but that didn’t stop my trip to the beautifully rustic city of New Orleans–a city I would kiss in the mouf if I could–that smelled like butterscotches at the bottom of Michael Kors purses the entire weekend.

-NOLA’s 24th annual summer spectacular somehow evolved into a classy Freaknik with every species of auntie frolicking around town–aunties who still print out MapQuest directions, aunties with missing pinky toenails, Madea-built aunties, ice-crunching aunties, spicy aunties in shiny wigs and sparkly kitten heels, everywhere.
+NOLA’s 24th annual summer spectacular somehow evolved into a classy Freaknik with every species of auntie frolicking around town–aunties who still print out MapQuest directions, aunties with missing pinky toenails, Madea-built aunties, ice-crunching aunties and sparkly kitten heel-wearing aunties, everywhere.

-Flocks of Flossy Posses in paint-splattered denim vests spilled into the French Quarter without a care in the world.
+Flocks of Flossy Posses in festive denim vests spilled into the French Quarter without a care in the world.
 I blame Girl’s Trip.
 It was wayyy too crowded.
 And I’m pretty sure they only wanted to risk it all on the Bourbon Street zipline.
-You know the one–the one that doesn’t really exist.
+You know the one…that doesn’t really exist.

 900 million too many people mobbed the Beauty & Style expo in the Convention Center where you can mingle with celebs, collect bags of free everything and support quality Black-owned shops.
 It’s usually a cool experience but this year’s lines were